umurotti/3d-visualizer/README.md

 - Works best with recent versions of Chrome or Firefox
 - Designed for local visual debugging — not production
 - Easily embeddable in larger training/experiment loops

+Inspired by the needs of fast real-time mesh and pose inspection during model training.